kernelkit/infix/src/statd/doc/yangerd-design.md

 #### Socket Permissions

-The Unix domain socket at `/run/yangerd.sock` is created with mode `0660` and owned by `root:statd`.
-Only processes running as root or in the `statd` group can connect.
+The Unix domain socket at `/run/yangerd.sock` is created with mode `0660` and owned by `root:yangerd`.
+Only processes running as root or in the `yangerd` group can connect.
 In practice, the only consumer is statd.
 The socket path is not configurable via the IPC protocol itself — it is set at daemon startup via the `YANGERD_SOCK` environment variable or the compile-time default.

 #### Linux Capabilities